 When training for a half marathon, you need to eat even more than you normally would to keep your energy levels high.

 This, however, doesn’t give you a golden ticket to pizzas, burgers, crisps, fizzy drinks and sweets – far from it.
-Nutrition and high quality foods are equally important, if not more important, for runners.

 Before race day it’s wise to ‘carb load’ so you have enough energy reserves to keep you going during a long distance event like a half marathon.